lcorr8/html-introduction-v-000/README.md

 In addition to changing how the text is displayed, search engines use headers to help determine what a web page is about.
 Remember, as Avi pointed out, when we provide _semantic_ markup, machines can infer the "main points" of a page.
-A well structured article will generally have its principle arguments bracketed by low-number header tags -- this very document does exactly that!
+A well structured article will generally have its principal arguments bracketed by low-number header tags -- this very document does exactly that!

 #### Images